QG from SymQRG: AdS$_3$/CFT$_2$ Correspondence as Topological Symmetry-Preserving Quantum RG Flow: Introduction

-Second, the Wheeler-DeWitt equation plays a pivotal role in the AdS/CFT correspondence by enforcing diffeomorphism invariance along the radial direction of the AdS geometry.
-Its significance in the emergence of 3D spacetime and its deep connection to the Ward identities in CFT$_2$ were proposed in the beautiful works of \cite{Verlinde:1989ua, Freidel:2008sh, McGough:2016lol}.
-Within the SymTFT sandwich construction, this equation corresponds to the ``vanishing flux condition'', a constraint naturally satisfied by the ground state of the SymTFT.\footnote{To be more precise, the physical states of the Turaev-Viro TQFT, which is the SymTFT for 2D CFTs, are equivalent to ground states of the Levin-Wen string-net model as we explain in Sec.~\ref{briefreviewtqft}, and we will use these terms interchangeably throughout the paper.} This condition, inherently fulfilled by the state $|\Psi(\mathcal{B})\rangle$ by construction, enables the formulation of a topological symmetry-preserving RG flow.
-The corresponding Callan-Symanzik equation aligns directly with the Wheeler-DeWitt equation, establishing SymQRG as a direct probe into the bulk and realizing the UV/IR correspondence.
-In our lattice construction, the vanishing flux condition emerges as crossing symmetry in the CFT, which underpins a topological symmetry-preserving block-spin transformation.
-This, in turn, results in an exact and analytic multiscale entanglement renormalization ansatz (MERA)-like \cite{Vidal:2008zz} tensor network representation that captures field theory across multiple scales.
-The analogy between the AdS/CFT correspondence and the MERA tensor network was, in fact, the original motivation to relate them \cite{Swingle:2009bg}.
-Here, we elevate this analogy to a precise statement.
+\item \textbf{No-flux $=$ crossing symmetry $=$ Wheeler-DeWitt.} The Wheeler-DeWitt equation enforces diffeomorphism invariance along the radial direction of AdS, and its deep connection to the Ward identities of CFT$_2$ was proposed in the beautiful works of \cite{Verlinde:1989ua, Freidel:2008sh, McGough:2016lol}.
+Within the sandwich construction, it is the ``vanishing flux condition'' satisfied by $|\Psi(\mathcal{B})\rangle$,\footnote{To be more precise, the physical states of the Turaev-Viro TQFT, which is the SymTFT for 2D CFTs, are equivalent to ground states of the Levin-Wen string-net model as we explain in Sec.~\ref{briefreviewtqft}, and we will use these terms interchangeably throughout the paper.} and the Callan-Symanzik equation along the RG trajectory aligns directly with it, realizing the UV/IR correspondence (Sec.~\ref{wdwstates}).
+On the lattice, the vanishing flux condition is related to crossing symmetry, which underpins the symmetry-preserving block-spin transformation and yields an exact, analytic multiscale entanglement renormalization ansatz (MERA)-like \cite{Vidal:2008zz} tensor network capturing the field theory across scales (Sec.~\ref{tensor network}).
+This elevates the original analogy between AdS/CFT and MERA \cite{Swingle:2009bg} to a precise statement.

+\item \textbf{The topological boundary fixes the bulk quantum measure, and factorization follows.} While different CFTs serve as fixed points of the quantum RG process preserving the same collection of symmetries, they exhibit {\it distinct} modular invariant spectra: this information is encoded in the state $|\Psi(\mathcal{B})\rangle$ prepared by the topological boundary, which carries the CFT-specific sewing rules or operator product expansion (OPE) data\cite{Fuchs:2002cm, *Fuchs:2003id, *Fuchs:2003id1, *Fuchs:2004xi, *Fjelstad:2005ua, *Frohlich:2006ch, *Fjelstad:2006aw} and, in the bulk interpretation, the measure, contour, and projection data of the state-sum, often obscured in the semi-classical limit.
+The semi-classical phrase ``sum over geometries'' is incomplete until this data is specified, and different CFTs sharing the same kernel define different non-perturbative bulk measures.
+For fixed $|\Psi(\mathcal{B})\rangle$, products of partition functions factorize identically within the sandwich construction (Sec.~\ref{algebraicimplications}); the semi-classical factorization puzzle is thereby recast as identifying which quantum measure is approximated by the usual sum over geometries.